 What is it about?

-Modal verbs, such as "shall" and "may," are overwhelmingly used in policies despite their potential to be interpreted in many different ways.
-This study analyzes the role of modals in policies using legislation surrounding the opioid crisis as an example.
-To do this, I answer the question: How do policymakers linguistically address the US opioid crisis, knowing very well that their first line of defense is to legislate?
+Modal verbs, such as "shall" and "may," are overwhelmingly used in policies despite their potential for ambiguity.
+This study analyzes the role of modals in policies using opioid legislation as a case study.
+To do this, I answer the question: How do policymakers use modals to address the US opioid crisis, knowing very well that their language could result in various interpretations?

 Photo by Sasun Bughdaryan on Unsplash